Detective Story (1951 film): Plot

-The movie's events occur over a single night in the detective bullpen of a police station.
 Detective Jim McLeod, whose violent criminal father drove his mother to insanity, nurtures a lifelong hatred of lawbreakers and is convinced that he has a flawless instinct for identifying criminals.
-He maintains a particular contempt for Dr. Karl Schneider, who McLeod is convinced has performed illegal abortions that have resulted in patient deaths.
-McLeod has persuaded Schneider's assistant to implicate him in a police line-up.
-However, Schneider bribes her not to pick him out, infuriating McLeod.
+He maintains a particular contempt for Dr. Karl Schneider, whom McLeod is convinced has performed illegal abortions that have resulted in the deaths of both women and their babies.
+McLeod has persuaded Schneider's assistant to implicate him in a police lineup.
+However, Schneider bribes her not to identify him, infuriating McLeod.

-Concurrently, several other cases are being processed in the bullpen.
-The detectives have arrested burglar Charley Gennini, who is revealed to be a psychopath with an extensive criminal record including murder and rape.
-McLeod also books a young man named Arthur Kindred, who has admitted stealing money from his employer to try to impress the girl he loves.
+Several other cases are being processed in the bullpen.
+The detectives have arrested burglar Charley Gennini, who is revealed to be a psychopath with an extensive criminal record, including murder and rape.
+McLeod also books a young man named Arthur Kindred who has admitted to stealing money from his employer to try to impress the girl whom he loves.
 Although the employer is sympathetic and wants to drop charges after he is repaid, McLeod refuses to release the remorseful Kindred, saying that leniency only leads to more crime.
-Despite evidence of Kindred's kind nature, McLeod is unwilling to distinguish between a first time offender like Kindred and a dangerous repeat offender like Gennini.
+Despite evidence of Kindred's kind nature, McLeod is unwilling to distinguish between a first-time offender like Kindred and a dangerous repeat offender like Gennini.

-McLeod misses another chance to establish Schneider's guilt when a victim dies in hospital.
+McLeod misses another chance to establish Schneider's guilt when a victim dies in the hospital.
 Schneider boasts that he has sensitive knowledge about McLeod, who finally explodes in anger and brutally attacks him, requiring McLeod's commanding officer Lt.
-Monoghan to escort Schneider to the hospital in an ambulance.
-Schneider, half-conscious, mentions the name Giacoppetti, in connection with a woman supposedly linked with McLeod.
+Monaghan to escort Schneider to the hospital in an ambulance.
+Schneider, half-conscious, mentions the name Giacoppetti in connection with a woman supposedly linked with McLeod.

-When Schneider's lawyer Endicott Sims arrives to protest the incident, he inadvertently lets slip that the woman Schneider was referring to is McLeod's wife Mary.
+When Schneider's lawyer Endicott Sims arrives to protest the incident, he inadvertently discloses that the woman to whom Schneider was referring is McLeod's wife Mary.
 Monaghan has Mary brought to the station and interviews her in private.
-She denies any connections until Monaghan invites in Giacoppetti, who greets her by name.
+She denies any connections until Monaghan invites Giacoppetti to enter and he greets her by name.

-The stricken Mary admits to her husband that years ago she had become pregnant by Giacoppetti.
-McLeod, who had been worried about her apparent infertility, cannot stomach the thought that it was caused by her abortion by Schneider, especially when Sims hints that there may have been more lovers.
-After McLeod accuses her of infidelity, Mary tells him he is cruel like his father was and leaves him.
-Suddenly, Gennini takes advantage of a distraction to steal an officer's revolver, and he fatally shoots McLeod before being disarmed.
-Dying, McLeod instructs his partner to release Kindred and to tell his wife he begs her forgiveness.
-The local paper praises McLeod for dying "in the line of duty".
+Mary admits to her husband that years ago she had become pregnant by Giacoppetti.
+McLeod, who had been worried about her apparent infertility, is disgusted by the thought that it was caused by her abortion by Schneider, especially when Sims hints that there may have been more lovers.
+After McLeod accuses her of infidelity, Mary tells him that he is cruel like his father was and leaves him.
+Gennini suddenly takes advantage of a distraction to steal an officer's revolver, and he fatally shoots McLeod before being disarmed.
+Dying, McLeod instructs his partner to release Kindred and to tell his wife that he begs her forgiveness.
+The local paper praises McLeod for dying in the line of duty.

-Tying most of these events together is the presence of the "Shoplifter", who is ignored by the police as they do their jobs.
-Lee Grant, in her film debut, was nominated for Best Actress in a Supporting Role.